goshevs/pchained/README.md

 ---

 This is a new Stata command which implements Plumpton-type chained imputation of scales using `mi impute chained` (Plumpton, 2016).
+Users can also bypass the Plumpton-type imputation technique and impute on full sets of scale items.

 Installation